Directed by Stephen L Posey

 - The Corrupter: Moloch has this as a title because it twists the minds of mortals to serve it.

-- Date My Avatar: Willow setting up a date with her nice charming chat-buddy Malcolm...who is actually a incorporeal murderous demon possessing the computer system.
+- Date My Avatar: Willow setting up a date with her nice charming chat-buddy Malcolm...who is actually an incorporeal murderous demon possessing the computer system.

 - Deadly Dodging: Buffy stands in front of an electrical junction box and taunts Moloch into putting his fist through it, frying himself.

-- Deadly Gas: The halogen gas system is used against Buffy and Xander.
+- Deadly Gas: The halogen gas system used against Buffy and Xander.

 - Electrified Bathtub: Buffy is set up to shut off the water in a locker room shower just as the puddle reaches a live wire.
-She sees the trap and jumps out just in time, with only static-frazzled hair to show for it—much to her annoyance.
+She is warned at the last second about the trap and jumps out just in time, with only static-frazzled hair to show for it—much to her annoyance.